+This class is an intermediate class.
+The prerequisite for this class is A-Z of Fused Glass.
 This is a two session class (Wednesday and Thursday).

 Vitrigraph comes from the Latin “vitri” (glass) and the Greek “graph” (writing).
 A vitrigraph kiln is used for the process of heating glass in a small pot and allowing the molten glass to flow out of the bottom of a pot through the bottom of the kiln.
 This specialized tool can, with experience & practice, aid glass enthusiasts in their creative quest.
 Using the Vitirgraph to create curvey stringer, curving glass rods, and linear elements, will expand creative ideas with which to draw from.

 Session 1, introduces students how to control the fluidity of glass by hand pulling, stretching and twisting glass stringer at 1600 degrees.
 Session 2 brings students the opportunity to use the pulled glass, to create a 10" x 10" fused glass line drawing.
 This is a amazing & fun technique you won't want to miss!
 Becoming comfortable with this technique will lead to more advanced classes where we will make murini & mille fiori rods.